Contact a lawyer now

 As a parent, it is our duty to take care of all the needs of our children and provide them with all the essentials to help them grow as independent adults.

-Such as, your child is enrolled in a full-time institutional program where you need to pay some extra fees—tutor’s charges, dorm fees, books, and so on.
-In such cases, it is your legal duty as a parent to pay the child supports on time even if the child’s age cross 18.
+For example, your child is enrolled in a full-time institutional program where you need to pay some extra fees—tutor’s charges, dorm fees, books, and so on.
+In such cases, it is your legal duty as a parent to pay the child support on time, even if the child’s age crosses 18.

 Do I Have to Pay Child Support?

-Obviously, you have to pay child support within time.
+You have to pay child support within time.
 However, there are some exceptions where you can avoid paying child support by law.
-But all that reasons must be valid enough to prove that you are not eligible enough to pay this child support.
+But all those reasons must be valid enough to prove that you are not eligible enough to pay this child support.

-Such as, you are financially not well-off, may have lost your job, living a homeless life, etc.; in that state, it is normal that you cannot pay child support.
+For example, if you are financially not well off, may have lost your job, are living a homeless life, etc., it is normal that you cannot pay child support.

-Another reason paying child support is not mandatory is if you are both physically and mentally not fit enough to earn.
+Another reason paying child support is not mandatory is if you are both physically and mentally not fit enough to earn it.

-Apart from these 2 scenarios, you must pay child support without showing any sort of negligence.
+Apart from these two scenarios, you must pay child support without showing any sort of negligence.
 Otherwise, be ready to get punished for not paying child support without any legitimate reasons.

 Read Also: How to Apply for Child Support?